Actian Zen IoT v13 Product Information

 On the left you can see the Actian Zen IoT Core Embedded Library database -- special components designed to be built into applications for the Internet of Things (IoT) world, to enable you to capture data on IoT endpoints, including sensors, smart phones, and other small, custom-built devices.
 The extremely small footprint of the Zen database product makes it ideal for these environments where processing power, memory, and storage are extremely limited.

 Once that data has been collected and processed within the IoT endpoint, the data can be pushed or aggregated into a central database for additional processing (such as deduplication) and reporting.
 This can be either a small Zen IoT Server engine, running on a Rasapberry Pi or Windows IoT Core computer, or it can be a full-blown Actian Zen Server database engine running on a PC running Windows, Linux, or Mac OSX.
+(Click here for a recent ChannelPro article on IoT Edge Processing.)
 You can then merge your IoT data with data stored within other SMB database application environments, such as those used for accounting, SPC data tracking, healthcare data, airlines, and more.
 By leveraging the power of full-blown Windows and Linux servers here, the Actian Zen Database Engine can handle substantially larger data sets and heavier processing workloads, up to hundreds of users or more.
 There are currently four editions of the Zen Database, namely the Workgroup Engine (for up to 5 concurrent users and a limited feature set), the Server Engine (for 6+ concurrent users), the Vx Server Engine, supporting unlimited users and licensed only by data size -- suitable for internet and SaaS solutions, and the new Zen IoT Server engine, designed for Raspberry Pi (ARM) and Windows IOT Core (ARM and Intel) deployments.

 One of the challenges faced by any database engine is high-speed reporting and analytics.
 A row-based environment like Actian Zen is ideal for maintaining large quantities of data accurately and controlling multiple users that need to update the data simultaneously.
 However, such an environment is not well suited for analytics.
 Enter the Actian Vector database engine.
 The Vector database provides a column-based data store which can provide results, but at a speed that can be as much as 100x faster than a row-based database!
 This superior performance can be used to quickly generate dashboards, show trends within data, isolate sensor data that is out of a normal range, and coalesce your data into usable management reports.